 Former DEI Manager for Oregon Parks and Recreation Department Sues Agency

-Julie Graves alleges she was wrongfully terminated for noting cultural differences between eastern and western Oregon.
+Julie Graves alleges she was wrongfully terminated for noting cultural differences between Eastern and Western Oregon.

 Three people taking photos of South Falls in Silver Falls State Park.
 (Bob Pool/Shutterstock)

-The former diversity, equity and inclusion coordinator for the Oregon Parks and Recreation Department filed a lawsuit against the agency in Marion County Circuit Court Oct.
+The former diversity, equity and inclusion coordinator for the Oregon Parks and Recreation Department filed a lawsuit against the agency in Marion County Circuit Court on Oct.
 15, alleging “unlawful employment practices.”

 In her lawsuit, Julie Graves says she began working in July 2022 at the agency, which oversees Oregon state parks.
 Her job was to give presentations and training to agency employees across the state on DEI issues and initiatives.